ChimeraOS/chimeraos/README.md

 fully automatic updates that run in the background without disrupting gameplay (in progress)

 ### controller first
-fully controller compatible interface with no mouse or keyboard required
+fully controller compatible interface with no mouse or keyboard required (but you can still use a mouse and keyboard if you like)

 ### use any controller
 support for Xbox 360, Xbox One, DualShock 4, Switch Pro, Steam controllers and more (game dependent)